PawPrint is Columbia University’s student and faculty printing system on the Morningside campus.

 While emails can be printed with PawPrint in the same way as any other document, PawPrint does not currently support printing by emailing a document to a printing address.
-Documents may be printed by uploading to the PawPrint Print Center or using the PawPrint printer driver from an open application on a personal or CUIT-provided computer.
-Detailed instructions are available on the PawPrint Overview web page.
+Documents may be printed by uploading to the PawPrint Center from your computer or mobile device, or using the PawPrint printer driver from an open application.
+Detailed instructions are available on the PawPrint Quick Start page.

 If your job fails because of a printer-specific issue, such as a printer jam, PawPrint will not automatically credit you for a free print.
-In these cases, you will need to speak to a Computer Lab representative who can assist you and credit your account if applicable.
+In these cases, you will need to speak to a Computer Lab representative (or call the CUIT Service Desk) who can assist you and credit your account if applicable.
 You can also use the PrinterFix app to notify a technician of the printer issue.

 Opening the PDF document on your computer and printing using the PawPrint driver is the safest way to avoid this issue.

-You have 8 hours to print after uploading a document in PawPrint.
+You have 8 hours to print after sending a document to PawPrint.